Arahan-kujur/HeadControlledSnakeYolov8/README.md

 # 🐍 AI-Controlled Snake Game - Head Movement Control

 A real-time head-controlled Snake game powered by YOLOv8 pose estimation.
 Control the snake by moving your head instead of using keyboard or mouse!

+WATCH THE DEMO BY CLICKING ON THE IMAGE
 [![Watch the demo](/demo/demo.png)](https://youtu.be/J-1SKO85cjU)

 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)